sharmilemurugaraj/ng2-infinite-scroll/README.md

 ##Usage

-1.Include the following lines in typescript file.
+Include the following lines in typescript file.
 ```typescript

 import {Component} from 'angular2/core';